fast refresh of single-table materialized views - algorithm summary

 where x1 != 0.42;

-This kind of MVs might be considered a degenerate case of a join-only MV, a topic that we investigated in an earlier post, and one could expect the same algorithm.
+This kind of MVs might be considered a degenerate case of a join-only MV, a topic that we investigated on an earlier post, and one could expect the same algorithm.
 But that is not the case: the test case shows that the algorithm used is very different.

 This kind of MV is frequently used for replication across a db-link (with a clause such as “from test_t1@db_link”); in this scenario, the MV used to be named SNAPSHOT in old releases.
 I have checked this scenario as well (not included in the test case) and the only difference is that, obviously, the master table test_t1 is referenced via a db-link and a few hints are injected by the refreshing engine.